WorkCover

-Workers Compensation made easy for your business.
+Workers Compensation Quote for Employers

 Workers Compensation Insurance in Queensland is provided by the Queensland Nominal Insurer WorkCover Queensland.
 It is a mandatory requirement for all employers in the state of Queensland who employ deemed workers.
 In Queensland Workers Compensation insurance is called Accident and Illness Insurance Cover.

-What information do I need to get a Quick Quote?
+What information do I need to get

 For a new policy you should have: